 - Doodhpathri Photos

 - Shalimar Bagh Photos

 - Aharbal Waterfall Photos

 - Gulmarg Pictures

 How to plan a trip to Kashmir – Conclusion

 I believe that is it.
 This should cover the majority of the information that you need to get in order to plan an enjoyable and hassle-free trip to Kashmir.

-If there was a specific question that you were not able to find an answer to, please feel free to ask in the comments section below.
-You can also follow me on Instagram and I will be happy to answer.
-You can also consider subscribing to my YouTube channel and ask a question there.
+If there was a specific question that you were not able to find an answer to, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.